alykoshin/gmail-send/README.md

 # gmailer
-Minimalistic to send email using GMail
+Minimalistic module to send email using GMail

+Basically it's a wrapper around nodemailer package to simplify its use.